anagha-google/techcon23-datalake-lab/README.md

 | 06 | Google APIs | For using the services needed for the lab |

 The automation also includes upload of data needed in the lab into Cloud Storage.<br>
 [Terraform scripts](00-resources/terraform/main.tf) | [Provisioning details just FYI](PROVISIONING.md)

+Navigate the Cloud Console to each of the services/entities listed above and study what was provisioned for you.

 <hr>